-Why #DeleteUber is trending
+Uber pushes back on Trump's order after #DeleteUber starts trending

 The backlash was swift. #DeleteUber started trending on Twitter, with people sharing photos of the "delete" screen on their phone and likening Uber's move to crossing the picket lines.

+Early Sunday morning, Uber tweeted an apology about and issued a statement.

+"We're sorry for any confusion about our earlier tweet -- it was not meant to break up any strike," the statement read.
+"We wanted people to know they could use Uber to get to and from JFK at normal prices, especially tonight."

-Early Sunday morning, Uber tweeted that the move was not meant to break up the strike.
-The company pointed to CEO Travis Kalanick's Facebook post Saturday, in which he said the company was working to identify drivers from the seven countries who could be impacted by the ban.
-For those currently stuck outside the United States, Kalanick said Uber would help compensate for their missed wages during the 90-day period of the ban.
+The company pointed to Kalanick's Facebook post Saturday, in which he said the company was working to identify drivers from the seven countries who could be impacted by the ban.

 But in his post, Kalanick also reiterated the importance of working with Trump, something he stressed to employees at an all hands meeting last week.
 Kalanick is a member of Trump's business advisory group, which will have its first meeting this Friday, he said.